luix93/ComfyUI-DGXSparkFastSafetensorsLoaders/README.md

 - Tested with `--disable-mmap` and `--gpu-only` flags, though they might be unnecessary.

+## Known Issues

+- All loaders except Safetensor Loader will double the memory usage.
+But they do significantly reduce the model loading time.

 ## Acknowledgements

 Original node by [Phaserblast](https://github.com/phaserblast) — [ComfyUI-DGXSparkSafetensorsLoader](https://github.com/phaserblast/ComfyUI-DGXSparkSafetensorsLoader), licensed under the Apache License 2.0.